-This year we chose to ask for donations for the Black Country Foodbank as we felt a huge number of people in our community had been impacted by the pandemic.
-We were overwhelmed with donations and thanks to our children, parents and staff we were thrilled to announce we collected a massive 398kg of food!
-This was enough for 800 food parcels and 35kg of toiletries which is enough for 20 toiletry parcels.
+For the last two years we chose to ask for donations for the Black Country Foodbank as we felt a huge number of people in our community had been impacted by the pandemic and cost of living.
+We were overwhelmed with donations and thanks to our children, parents and staff we were thrilled to announce we collected a huge 301kgs of food!
+This was enough for 600 meals and 35kg of toiletries which is enough for 35 toiletry parcels.
 An incredible amount to help our local community.

 We also learnt about the importance of foodbanks and why some people need to use them, some of us learnt about the impact Marcus Rashford has had for this cause too.

 Pupils at New Invention Junior School enjoy celebrating the festival of Diwali.
 Diwali is the Hindu 'Festival of Lights' and is celebrated by Hindus and Sikhs in Britain and all over the world.
 This festival falls on different days each year, usually celebrated in the month of October or November.
-Here is the work we completed this year across the school.
-You can see some pictures sent in from our children to share how they had celebrated.
+This year Mrs Blissett taught Year 5 some traditional dancing to tell the story of Diwali, other classes completed art work and learnt the story in other ways.

-This year we celebrated Chinese New Year - the Year Tiger, we had a tiger art competition and we were amazed at how many entries we received.
+Every year we celebrate Chinese New Year - last year was the Year Tiger, we had a tiger art competition and we were amazed at how many entries we received.
 In fact, we received so many entries Miss Cook had to get some more prizes and our work filled the whole wall in the hall.
 Here you can see some pictures from our competition and our celebrations.
 This year we are celebrating the Year of the Rabbit.
 We can't wait to see the competition entries this year!